 - Virginia laws related to disability

-Virginia Short Term Disability Insurance Benefits
+VA Short Term Disability Benefits

+VA does not have a state mandated program.
 Individual short term disability policies in Virginia are designed to provide coverage for covered accidents and illnesses subject to limitations and exclusions.
 The policies are designed to provide income replacement rather than reimburse expenses for hospital, surgical, or medical expenses.